pudly/schmopera-hugo/content/articles/tomer-zvulun-the-atlanta-operas-intriguing-201718.md

 ---
-title: "Tomer Zvulun: The Atlanta Opera's intriguing 2017/18"
+title: "Tomer Zvulun: The Atlanta Opera&#039;s intriguing 2017/18"
 ---

 ## What are some highlights of 2017/18 that you personally look forward to most?